 The Best Spa’s in Santa Fe

-Dreaming of a delicious getaway after months of winter and weeks of coronavirus hibernation?
+Dreaming of a delicious getaway after months of winter hibernation?
 So are we!
 In our new series, we’re introducing you to our favorite soaking destinations, beginning with two gems around Santa Fe, New Mexico – a magical, high-desert city worthy of a visit and loaded with historical charm.

 History and Healing at Ojo Caliente Mineral Springs Resort & Spa: